Graduate Program Director

 *The accelerated 4+1 MSE plan is only available to students already in the YSU Civil Engineering undergraduate program.

 The degree requirements consist of core courses, technical courses, graduate internships, and thesis or project courses.
 The management plan requires a series of business courses.
 The internship plan requires 6-9 semester hours of graduate-level internship courses.
-The internship must be in the civil and environmental engineering discipline and be comparable to a graduate course work.
+The internship must be in the civil and environmental engineering discipline, be comparable to a graduate course work, and have to approved by the Graduate Program Director.

 These degree programs are designed to provide graduate students with the knowledge and skills necessary to excel in professional careers and/or to pursue a PhD or doctoral degree in Civil Engineering.
 To obtain a list of core and technical courses required in the CEE graduate program, students should contact the Graduate Program Director.